wynwxst/index/README.md

 you don't have to investigate what format the Yarn lockfile is in (turns out: almost YAML, but not quite) et cetera (I could go on all day)

-In other words, UPM eliminates the need to remember a huge collection of language-specific package manager quirks and weirdness, and adds a few nifty extra features like dependency guessing and machine-parseable specfile and lockfile listing.
+In other words, Index eliminates the need to remember a huge collection of language-specific package manager quirks and weirdness, and adds a few nifty extra features like dependency guessing and machine-parseable specfile and lockfile listing.

 ### What makes it better than repl.it's upm

 For one thing, it has a better style of guessing and it's got a gui.

 It will also have support for sources aka repositories

 As well as repl's package manager not being updated anymore.

+Repl's package manager can be annoying at times and this aims to fix that as well.

 ### Sources